marsantor16-pixel/yr7g/readme.md

 ## credits
 made with <3 by cl1pped

-thanks to corn unblocked for making uv completely static
+thanks to corn unblocked and zeroxoneafour for making ultraviolet completely static

-uv made by titanium network
+thank you to titanium network and mercury workshop for ultraviolet, scramjet (support soon!), libcurl, epoxy, wisp, and more.

 and thank you to all the contributors.